 Pontevedra Mercado de Abastos

-As you travel through the province of Pontevedra, you will become familiar with the name Rias Baixas, also a name for the area (and home to Albarino white wine).
-Known as an important seafood production centre for fish and seafood, the local market, Mercado de Abastos is a foodie’s paradise and not to be missed for an explosion of fish, seafood, meat, cheese and many local delicacies.
+The name Rias Baixas is well-known in this area as an important seafood production centre for fish and seafood and as a wine-growing area.
+Mercado de Abastos, the local food market is a foodie’s paradise, not to be missed for an excellent array of fish, seafood, meat, cheese, and many local delicacies.